 Decreases in smoking during treatment for methamphetamine-use disorders: preliminary evidence.

 McPherson, Sterling; Orr, Michael; Lederhos, Crystal; McDonell, Michael; Leickly, Emily; Hirchak, Katherine; Oluwoye, Oladunni A; Murphy, Sean M; Layton, Matthew; and Roll, John M, "Decreases in smoking during treatment for methamphetamine-use disorders: preliminary evidence."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 462.